“Be Active Be Safe”

 - A concussion is an injury to the brain, caused by a direct or indirect hit to the head or body.

-- A key part to protecting your child’s health is to understand the nature of concussion, how to recognize a concussion, and how to properly manage a safe and healthy return to play and learn.
+- A key strategy is to understand the nature of concussion, how to recognize a concussion, and how to properly manage a safe and healthy return to play and learn.

 - Click the following link for more information on Concussions.